-Located in downtown Tacoma, the Tahoma Indian Center has met the basic needs of low-income and homeless Urban Native Peoples for more than 20 years in a safe, warm, peaceful and drug- and alcohol-free environment.
+Located on the east side of Tacoma, Puyallup Reservation, the Tahoma Indian Center has met the basic needs of low-income and homeless Urban Native Peoples for more than 20 years in a safe, warm, peaceful and drug- and alcohol-free environment.
 The purpose of the Center is to restore and sustain the dignity and culture of Urban Native Americans in Pierce County.

 The Tahoma Indian Center is open Monday through Friday, 8:00 am to 4:00 pm.

 - Provide a safe, warm friendly, peaceful, respectful drug and alcohol-free environment for Urban Native American Indians